The Orange Door

 Actions that will contribute to achieving these outcomes include:

-- Helping to ensure people experiencing family violence (and families in need of support with the care, wellbeing and development of children and young people) can more easily access the services they need to be safe and supported
+- Helping to ensure people experiencing family violence (and families in need of support with the care, wellbeing and development of children and young people) can more easily access the services they need to be safe and supported.

-- Contributing to cross system responses to ensure there is a stronger focus on keeping perpetrators in view.
+- Contributing to cross-system responses to ensure there is a stronger focus on keeping perpetrators in view.

 Evidence of effectiveness of The Orange Door is being gathered through:

-- quarterly reporting on service delivery
+- monthly and annual reporting on service delivery;

 - feedback from clients on their service experience.